 In order to purchase products to resell and not pay sales tax, your business will need a resale license or certificate.
 Not all states require a sales license and each state has its own name for this type of license.

-This type of business license will allow your store to buy goods tax exempt from a manufacturer or distributor.
-Then you collect the sales tax from the customer and pay it back to the state.
+This type of business license will allow your store to buy goods tax-exempt from a manufacturer or distributor; you then collect the sales tax from the customer and pay it back to the state.
 Most vendors will request a copy of your resale certificate before doing business with your company.

 Business Name Registration or DBA Certificate

 If you use any name for your retail business other than your own personal name, you'll need to file the appropriate paperwork.
 Some business licenses include a business name registration; others require a separate registration or a DBA (doing business as) certificate.
 When you file for corporate business structure, a foreign or fictitious name application is generally included.
-Again, check your state's laws for more details.

 Some industry-specific retailers such as auctioneers, hairdressers, pharmacists, optometrists, and other professionals may require state or local occupational licenses.
 If you're not sure you need an occupational license, check with your industry's trade association or your state's licensing department.